 Civil Drafting and Civil Engineering CAD/CADD majors often go into careers with median salaries of $56,700.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Civil Drafting & CAD/CADD

 Some careers associated with civil drafting and civil engineering CAD/CADD require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||14.3%|

 |Some College Courses||19.1%|

 In the 2019-2020 academic year, 27 schools offered some type of civil drafting and civil engineering CAD/CADD program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.